… wildly speculative fiction …

 Some enemies we make, and some we inherit.

-programming injures Preston's hands so he misses several months of school.
-When he returns he finds the world somehow altered.
+When sixth grade starts, a mysterious course in computer programming injures Preston's hands and puts him into a coma.
+He misses months of school and when he returns, he finds the world somehow altered.
 His old friends avoid him.
 The only people who like him now are strange kids from the programming club.
-And though his new, inexplicable skills in Algebra are useful, he’s also having nightmares that don’t add up: dark matter is missing from the universe, and his neighborhood is overrun by Dark Folk.
+And though his inexplicable new skills in Algebra are useful, he’s started having nightmares that don’t add up: dark matter is missing from the universe, and his neighborhood overrun by Dark Folk